09

 photographer in toronto

-There’s a small grocery store in Los Angeles that has been around for just over 110 years.
-About 10 years ago, with the business dying off, the store changed its focus, and, as they say, the rest is history.
+There’s a small grocery store in Los Angeles that has been around for over 110 years.
+About 10 years ago, with the business dying off, the store changed its focus and, as they say, the rest is history.

 In the mid 1990′s, the store owner, who inherited the business from his father, decided to ignore what the other supermarkets were doing and went his own way.
 Being different meant the the store began to (slowly) stand out.

 The result of the business standing out has been outstanding.
 The store and its owner have been featured several times over the past few years on TV, radio and newspapers across the USA.
-Each story brings in more new customers.
-Of course, each media story leads to another story, and then another, and so on.
+Each new story brings in more customers.
+And of course, more media coverage leads to more coverage.

 Can any of this be applied to a photography business?